Peter Bogdanovich: Death and legacy

-Bogdanovich died from complications of Parkinson's disease at his home in Los Angeles on January 6, 2022, at the age of 82.
-Since his death, many directors, actors, and other public figures paid tribute to him, including Martin Scorsese, Francis Ford Coppola, Jennifer Aniston, Barbra Streisand, Cher, William Friedkin, Guillermo del Toro, James Gunn, Ellen Burstyn, Laura Dern, Joe Dante, Bryan Adams, Ben Stiller, Jeff Bridges, Michael Imperioli, Paul Feig and Viola Davis.
+Bogdanovich died from complications of Parkinson's disease at his home in Toluca Lake, on January 6, 2022, at the age of 82.
+Since his death, many directors, actors, and other public figures have paid tribute to him, including Martin Scorsese, Francis Ford Coppola, Jennifer Aniston, Barbra Streisand, Cher, William Friedkin, Guillermo del Toro, James Gunn, Ellen Burstyn, Laura Dern, Joe Dante, Bryan Adams, Ben Stiller, Jeff Bridges, Michael Imperioli, Paul Feig and Viola Davis.
 Peter Bradshaw of The Guardian described him as "a loving cineaste and fearless genius of cinema."
 The New York Times described Bogdanovich as "[a genius] of the Hollywood system who, with great success and frustration, worked to transform it in the same era."

-His work has been cited as an influence by such filmmakers as Quentin Tarantino, David Fincher, Sofia Coppola, Wes Anderson, Noah Baumbach, Edgar Wright, M. Night Shyamalan, David O. Russell, James Mangold, Rian Johnson, and the Safdie brothers.
+His work has been cited as an influence by such filmmakers as Quentin Tarantino, David Fincher, Sofia Coppola, Wes Anderson, Noah Baumbach, Richard Linklater, Edgar Wright, Brett Ratner, M. Night Shyamalan, David O. Russell, James Mangold, Jon Watts, Rian Johnson, and the Safdie brothers.

+On September 29, 2022, Louise Stratten announced that she was seeking a publisher for Bogdanovich's memoirs, as well as working on putting out episodes of a podcast series Bogdanovich had started called One Handshake Away, where contemporary filmmakers were invited to discuss and listen to archival recordings of classic Hollywood directors whom Bogdanovich had interviewed.
+Guests include Guillermo del Toro (ep.
+"Alfred Hitchcock"), Rian Johnson (ep.
+"Orson Welles"), Quentin Tarantino (ep.
+"Don Siegel"), and Ken Burns (ep.
+"John Ford").
+The episodes eventually aired in February 2024, two years after Bogdanovich's death, through Audacy.
+Del Toro contributed three additional interviews with Greta Gerwig (ep.
+"Howard Hawks"), Julie Delpy (ep.
+"Fritz Lang") and Allison Anders (ep.
+"Raoul Walsh").